SenseNet/sncom-resources/_drafts/2018-01-09-starting-out-with-aurelia.md

 ### Configuring dependency injection

-In this example we will use the a *Repository* from sn-client-js as a main entry point to interact with sensenet ECM.
+In this example we will use the *Repository* from sn-client-js as a main entry point to interact with sensenet ECM.
 In order to inject a preconfigured *repository* as a singleton, we have to configure Aurelia's main *DI container*.

 Open **./src/main.ts** and add the following import: